 The very origins of Bitcoin are the stuff of legend, and there has historically been a great deal of disagreement over the identity of its creator.
 The inventor of Bitcoin goes by the name of Satoshi Nakamoto, but many in the community feel that it's merely a pseudonym.
 So whenever various individuals attempted to lay claim to the bitcoin throne while offering little to no proof, they quickly gained the moniker Faketoshi.
 As of today, none of these individuals have been able to prove their claim causing doubt in the Bitcoin community.

 To the Moon

-Not Your Keys Not Your Bitcoin
+Not Your Keys, Not Your Bitcoin

-.The world of cryptocurrency can be a confusing place, but knowing the jargon can make things a bit easier.
-Now that you know some of the terminology, you can impress your early adopter friends - or just feel more confident about this alternative form of investment.
+The cryptocurrency world can be confusing, but knowing the jargon can make things a bit easier.
+Now that you know some of the terminologies, you can impress your early adopter friends - or just feel more confident about this new form of investment.